ILR Interagency Language Roundtable

 Are there other ILR Guidelines?

 Yes.
-The ILR Translation and Interpretation Committee, with advice from the ILR Testing Committee, has recently developed the “ILR Skill-Level Descriptions for Translation Performance,” which were formally approved by the full ILR in June 2006, and the “ILR Skill-Level Descriptions for Interpretation Performance,” which are being used provisionally during 2006-2007, pending formal final approval.
+The ILR Translation and Interpretation Committee, with advice from the ILR Testing Committee, has developed the “ILR Skill-Level Descriptions for Translation Performance,” and the “ILR Skill-Level Descriptions for Interpretation Performance.”
+In addition, the "ILR Skill-Level Descriptions for Competence in Intercultural Communication" and the "ILR Skill-Level Descriptions for Audio Translation Performance" were both approved in 2012.

 Where can I find the Guidelines?